Article By: David ‘Sunshine’ LaMay ‡ Edited By: Leanne Ridgeway

 Let me make clear right away that this is in no way a knock to their previous efforts.
 On the contrary, it’s all rather good.
 That said, the band did seem stifled by falling prey to many of the genre’s trappings, and by doing so, became somewhat faceless, despite the obvious talent.

 Released by Ripple Music on October 19th, all songs were written and performed by Nekromant, recorded and mixed by Svein Jensen at Grand Recordings, Gothenburg, with mastering by Göran Finnberg.
-Cover artwork is by Tessa Najjar.
+The cover artwork is by Tessa Najjar.

 All of that has been wiped away for ‘The Nekromant Lives‘.
 The production is crisp yet punchy, and the songwriting is now up to the level of being craftsmanship.
 This is some catchy stuff, folks, and with no loss of power, either.
 Melodies virtually travel through every second of the nine tracks presented, nicely aided by some really potent vocals of the clear, emotional, but never flaccid variety.
 The thicker, doom-inspired approach of days past is now sharp and revved-up, recalling the best that early-to-mid 70’s hard rock ever had on offer.